 Rub nourishing cream or oil into cuticles and hands to moisturize and restore skin.

-Tip: Take a few minutes to touch up your manicure every other day with one coat of top.
+Tip: Take a few minutes to touch up your manicure every other day with one top coat.
 This will help your nails look beautiful for much longer.

 It takes time for your nails to dry completely, so be patient.
-The fan helps, but don’t use heat, or the varnish will chunk and flake off.
+The fan helps, but don’t use heat; the varnish will chunk and flake off.
 Also, do not put your nails too close to the fan’s airflow, as bubbles may appear on the coating.

 10. Reapply moisturizer!
 A nourishing/moisturizing cream is essential to keep your hands and nail area healthy.

-If you have the right tools and use the proper methods, you can get yourself a beautiful manicure at home.
-Of course, this method cannot replace professional manicure, and at the same time, knowing how to do it yourself will help you look well-groomed in such a difficult time!
+If you have the right tools and use the proper methods, you can get a beautiful home manicure.
+Of course, this method cannot replace a professional manicure, and at the same time, knowing how to do it yourself will help you look well-groomed in such a difficult time!